A discussion on how Project Morpheus benefits from Facebook’s acquisition of Oculus VR.

 In a recent statement from Mark Zuckerberg, the CEO attempted to assuage the fears of gamers by reassuring that they will help develop the product as it was intended to be.
 However, the statement echoed a message that does not focus entirely on gaming.
 Facebook will be using the Oculus’ VR technology for a variety of other uses.
 Immersive video games is simply the first step.

 While Zuckerberg claims that Oculus VR will continue to work independently within his company, I highly doubt that they are letting gaming remain its primary focus.
 Based on their previous acquisitions, it can be assumed that Facebook buys companies to strengthen their social media behemoth instead of competing in an entirely different arena.
 Microsoft and Sony aren’t on their sights anymore.
+Businesses that want to put their company on the market may want to consider finding a broker, which they can learn more about over on the quick sprout website.
 I do believe that they will focus on video games during the initial years of its release as a PR move to satisfy the Oculus Rift’s early backers.
 Afterwards, expect it to shift its focus on improving the Facebook experience or towards competing Google Glass.

 What does this mean for Project Morpheus?
 I think that this clears the way for Sony to dominate the VR realm within gaming provided that they create a competent device at the very least.
 Video game consoles are an expensive business.
 Microsoft and Sony report losses on their gaming divisions.
 However, they are big enough to handle them.
 Facebook is indeed a prominent company, but it is not in the league of the other two.
 Therefore, I believe that the gaming aspect they are going to focus on would largely be tailored to their mainstream audiences in the long run.